|

 mostly roadside running between Dietikon and Wohlen.
 The part

-Bremgarten-Wohlen is mixed gauge to allow standard gauge freight trains
+Bremgarten-Wohlen used to be mixed gauge until 2015, to allow standard

-to reach Bremgarten.
-BDWM leases this railway from SBB since 1912.
+gauge freight trains to reach Bremgarten.
+BDWM leases this railway from

 Currently BDWM runs two passenger trains per hour on